-Rudabeh Shahbazi anchors the weekday evening newscasts on CBS4 at 5:00 pm, 5:30 pm and 11:00 pm.
-She also anchors the public affairs show “Focus on South Florida,” airing on WBFS, MyTV33.
+Rudabeh Shahbazi anchors the weekday evening newscasts on CBS4 at 5:00 pm, 5:30 pm, 7 pm and 11:00 pm.
+She also anchors the public affairs show “Focus on South Florida,” airing on WBFS, MyTV33, and can be seen weeknights for news updates during The Late Show with Stephen Colbert.
 She joined WFOR-TV, CBS4 in August, 2015 as a morning anchor, and became the main anchor alongside Rick Folbaum in September, 2015.

 Before joining CBS4, Shahbazi was a reporter and fill-in anchor at KABC-TV in Los Angeles, where she investigated illegal foreclosures and reported on wildfires, the shootings at LAX and Santa Monica College, the Asiana plane crash in San Francisco and the Academy Awards from Hollywood, among a host of other national stories.

-Prior to joining KABC-TV, Shahbazi was a reporter at KNXV-TV in Phoenix, where she won an EMMY for her coverage of a stranded community waiting for aid after a storm that paralyzed the region.
-Her continuous coverage of Arizona’s controversial immigration law was used by the federal government in its lawsuit against Arizona, and earned her a political EMMY nomination.
-Shahbazi was one of the first reporters on the ground in Tucson after the mass shooting and attempted assassination of US Representative Gabrielle Giffords, and was the only journalist to interview self-help guru James Ray after a deadly sweat lodge ceremony in Sedona.
+Prior to joining KABC-TV, Shahbazi was a reporter at KNXV-TV in Phoenix, where she won an Emmy for her coverage of a stranded community waiting for aid after a storm that paralyzed the region.
+Her continuous coverage of Arizona’s controversial immigration law was used as evidence in the Justice Department’s lawsuit against Arizona, and was nominated for a political Emmy.
+Shahbazi was one of the first reporters on the ground in Tucson after the mass shooting and attempted assassination of Rep. Gabrielle Giffords, and she was the only journalist to interview self-help guru James Ray after his deadly sweat lodge ceremony in Sedona.

-Shahbazi graduated from Pepperdine University, where she studied journalism and sociology.
+Shahbazi graduated from Pepperdine University, where she studied journalism.
 She holds a Master’s degree from the UC Berkeley Graduate School of Journalism.
 During her graduate studies, Shahbazi covered Iraqi refugees at the Jordan-Iraq border, Hmong refugees in the jungles of Laos and methamphetamine addicts in rural Oregon.

 Shahbazi is also an accomplished photographer and editor, with a decade of experience behind the camera.
 She was the first TV news reporter in the nation’s second largest television market to shoot and edit her own daily stories.
 Her work has appeared on ABC, CNN, CBS and PBS.

 Ocean Drive Magazine named Shahbazi one of its eight Woman of Influence who are “changing Miami for the better.”
-She was also honored by the Miami New Times as the “Best TV News Anchor” of 2016.
-In 2017 she was honored with the CCNN Media Excellence Award for “Best Anchor.”
+She was honored by the Miami New Times as the “Best TV News Anchor” of 2016, and with the CCNN Media Excellence Award for “Best Anchor.”

-Shahbazi is a volunteer with Big Brothers Big Sisters of Greater Miami.
+When she’s not on television, you can find Shahbazi lending her time to numerous other charities and community events.
+She is a volunteer with Big Brothers Big Sisters of Greater Miami.
 Previously, she tutored homeless children in Los Angeles with the non-profit organization School on Wheels.
-When she’s not on television, you can find her lending her time to numerous other charities and community events.